hyperledger/fabric-rfcs/text/0000-channel-participation-api-without-system-channel.md

 all channels and of all channel members (at creation time).
 In this feature we propose to expose a "channel participation" API that would allow a local orderer administrator to join and leave a channel, as well as to list all the channels that the local orderer is part of.
-This allows a Fabric network to be operated without the use of a system channel, which improve the privacy and scalability of the ordering service and the network as a whole.
+This allows a Fabric network to be operated without the use of a system channel, which improves the privacy and scalability of the ordering service and the network as a whole.

 # Motivation